bitfinexcom/bitfinex-api-node/README.md

 ## FAQ

-### How many orders can I send?
+### Order Creation Limits

 The base limit per-user is 1,000 orders per 5 minute interval, and is shared between all account API connections.
 It increases proportionally to your trade volume based on the following formula:

 `1000 + (TOTAL_PAIRS_PLATFORM * 60 * 5) / (250000000 / USER_VOL_LAST_30d)`

 Where `TOTAL_PAIRS_PLATFORM` is the number of pairs shared between Ethfinex/Bitfinex (currently ~101) and `USER_VOL_LAST_30d` is in USD.

-### Will I always receive an `on` packet?
+### 'on' Packet Guarantees

 No; if your order fills immediately, the first packet referencing the order will be an `oc` signaling the order has closed.
 If the order fills partially immediately after creation, an `on` packet will arrive with a status of `PARTIALLY FILLED...`

 For example, if you submit a `LIMIT` buy for 0.2 BTC and it is added to the order book, an `on` packet will arrive via ws2.
 After a partial fill of 0.1 BTC, an `ou` packet will arrive, followed by a final `oc` after the remaining 0.1 BTC fills.

 On the other hand, if the order fills immediately for 0.2 BTC, you will only receive an `oc` packet.

-### My websocket won't connect!

-Did you call `open()`? :)

-### nonce too small
+### Nonce too small

 I make multiple parallel request and I receive an error that the nonce is too small.
 What does it mean?

 Nonces are used to guard against replay attacks.
 When multiple HTTP requests arrive at the API with the wrong nonce, e.g. because of an async timing issue, the API will reject the request.

 If you need to go parallel, you have to use multiple API keys right now.

-### How do `te` and `tu` messages differ?
+### `te` vs `tu` Messages

 A `te` packet is sent first to the client immediately after a trade has been matched & executed, followed by a `tu` message once it has completed processing.
 During times of high load, the `tu` message may be noticably delayed, and as such only the `te` message should be used for a realtime feed.

-### What are the sequence numbers for?
+### Sequencing

 If you enable sequencing on v2 of the WS API, each incoming packet will have a public sequence number at the end, along with an auth sequence number in the case of channel `0` packets.
 The public seq numbers increment on each packet, and the auth seq numbers increment on each authenticated action (new orders, etc).
 These values allow you to verify that no packets have been missed/dropped, since they always increase monotonically.

-### What is the difference between R* and P* order books?
+### Differences Between R* and P* Order Books

 Order books with precision `R0` are considered 'raw' and contain entries for each order submitted to the book, whereas `P*` books contain entries for each price level (which aggregate orders).

 ### Contributing